csvprobotica/WRO2024/Nesquik/src/README.md

 Control software
 ====

-This directory contains the main source code made in the Lego Inventor MINDSTORMS program, the code is based on [`blocks`](https://github.com/csvprobotica/WRO2024/blob/main/Nesquik/src/Nesquik_Code_Blocks.lmsp).
+This directory contains the main source code made in the Lego MINDSTORMS program, the code is based on [`blocks`](https://github.com/csvprobotica/WRO2024/blob/main/Nesquik/src/Nesquik_Code_Blocks.lmsp).

 All the programming has been done by ourselves.